spookysalsa/medermade.github.io/week-1/12-self-introduction.md

 - The city you currently live in
 - Your preferred way of connecting with the group each week (hangout, email, in person, if possible).

-## Release 5: Celebrate!
+## Release 5: Celebrate
 You made it through Week 1!
-How do you feel!
+How do you feel?
 Feel free to share your thoughts on twitter using the hashtag **#DBCU1W1** so your cohort mates can easily find your tweets.
 If you want to tell us how you're feeling, tweet @devbootcamp too.

 ## Release 6: Submit your work
 Don't forget that you need to complete your submission form on <http://apply.devbootcamp.com> to turn in your work and give us feedback!
 Way to go on making it through the first week!